United States Regiments & Batteries > Maine

 1862

-Organized at Bangor
+Organized at Bangor, Maine

-August 21 Organized at Bangor as the 18th Maine Volunteer Infantry Regiment and mustered in
+August 21 Organized at Bangor as the 18th Maine Volunteer Infantry Regiment and mustered in under the command of Colonel Daniel Chaplin.

 August 24 Left State for Washington, D.C.
+Assigned to the Military District of Washington, Defences North of the Potomac

 August 26 Duty in the Defences of Washington, building and garrisoning batteries and forts.
-Eight Companies at Fort Alexandria, Company E at Batteries Vermont and Mattox, Company K at Batteries Cameron and Parrott.
+Eight Companies were at Fort Alexandria, Company E at Batteries Vermont and Mattox, Company K at Batteries Cameron and Parrott.

 1863